No jobs are currently available.

 It has been identified that 40% of Leeds students are hazardous or higher risk drinkers.
-This impacts not only upon the individuals concerned who place themselves in higher risk situations, but also upon A&E attendances and policing costs in the City
+This impacts not only upon the individuals concerned who place themselves in higher-risk situations but also upon A&E attendances and policing costs in the City

-When it comes to our health, it’s the effect of drinking regularly over months, years and decades that causes most harm
+When it comes to our health, it’s the effect of drinking regularly over months, years and decades that causes the most harm

 It doesn’t matter whether you take it in cocktails, beer, wine, cider or lager; it’s the alcohol that counts

 Alcohol affects all kinds of cells in the body, causing changes in some and stopping others from working properly.
 As with most ‘poisons’, the more you take, the worse the effects are

 Our livers make a special substance that breaks down alcohol and burn it as fuel.
 But alcohol exhausts the liver’s ability to do this and too much too often can damage it permanently

 Given a chance, the liver can repair a lot of damage.
 This is why it’s important to drink sensibly and have non-drinking days as well as not drinking too much at any one time